Thomas J. Carew

-Thomas J. Carew, dean of the Faculty of Arts and Sciences at New York University, is an American neuroscientist whose interests center on the behavioral, cellular, and molecular analyses of learning and memory.
-His work provides provide empirical support for the idea that different temporal phases of memory consolidation can be best identified not by their different temporal domains, but by their molecular signatures.
+Thomas J. Carew, born July 25, 1944 in Los Angeles, California, dean of the Faculty of Arts and Sciences at New York University, is an American neuroscientist whose interests center on the behavioral, cellular, and molecular analyses of learning and memory.
+His work provides empirical support for the idea that different temporal phases of memory consolidation can be best identified not by their different temporal domains, but by their molecular signatures.

 Education

 Carew obtained his Ph.D. from the University of California, Riverside in 1970.

 Career

 He then joined the laboratory of Eric Kandel as a postdoctoral fellow at the New York University School of Medicine.
 In 1974, he moved with the group to Columbia University’s College of Physicians and Surgeons, where he became a faculty member in the Department of Psychiatry.
 In 1983, he moved to Yale University as the John M. Musser Professor of Psychology and Professor of Molecular, Cellular, and Developmental Biology.
 He served as chair of the Department of Psychology for six years.

 In 2000, Carew became the Bren Professor and chair of the Department of Neurobiology and Behavior at the University of California, Irvine.
 In 2011, he became the dean of the Faculty of Arts and Science and a member of the Center for Neural Science at New York University.